merfishtools/merfishtools.github.io/index.md

 * posterior error probability (PEP) for differential expression,
 * expected FDR when selecting all features down to the current,
 * bayes factor (BF) for differential expression,
-* expected log2 fold change of first vs second group,
+* maximum a posteriori (MAP) log2 fold change of first vs second group,
 * standard deviation of log2 fold change,
 * maximum a posteriori (MAP) log2 fold change,
 * lower bound of 95% credible interval of log2 fold change,